-- use your energy, time and talent (what I call renewable human resources) efficiently and carefully so that you would be able to generate income that would be enough for you to live on indefinitely.
+- use your energy, time, and talent (which I call “renewable human resources”) efficiently and wisely enough to generate the type of income you can live on, indefinitely.

 - minimize the amount of time you waste on things that don’t bring much profit on a long-term basis.

 - re-use your talent in many other areas of life that are related to your main area of interest.

 - renew your talent by being studious and looking for information relevant to your area of interest.

 - limit negativity, and protect, maintain, or enhance your abilities by reading and meditating on informative and positive literature/information; do this repeatedly and you will become habitually positive.

 - always visit/stay in places and around people who make you feel good and be at your best.

 - protect your health, eat good food, clean up your environment regularly, and use the least amount of non-renewable resources as you possibly can.

 - list and strive to achieve more goals that have regard/respect for the natural environment and human and animal life, and use technology in ways that can conserve resources and protect the environment.

 - respect or place high values on all forms of life.